nblumoe/nblumoe.github.com/hire-me.md

 Whether you are a startup, an agency or an enterprise: If you are interested in my help as a freelancer or have a nice employment offer, please contact me.

+I am fluent in German (mother tongue) and English.
 - eMail: [nils@blum-oeste.de](mailto:nils@blum-oeste.de)
 - Phone: [+49 157 8590 4890](tel:+4915785904890)
 - [Linkedin](http://www.linkedin.com/pub/nils-blum-oeste/45/161/19)
 - [Blog](/)